pdickson2/pdickson2.github.io/qgisModel.md

 ![Median Gross Rent](medianGrossRent.png)

 From there, we created plots of median gross income and hispanic populations as a function of distance and direction.
-See below plots of these measures in Milwaukee.
+See below plots of the relationship between these measures in Milwaukee.

 The first plot relates distance from the city center and median gross rent in Milwaukee by census tract.
 [Scatterplot of Distance and Rent](distanceplotnew.html)